 Similarly, holes from p side tunnels to n side.

-2. Now, when a certain forward voltage is applied to the diode, no any current will flow due to this applied potential.
+As the tunneling is equal for both the carriers thus no current is noticed in case of zero biased condition. - Now, when a certain forward voltage is applied to the diode, no any current will flow due to this applied potential.
 As this forward voltage is less than the barrier potential of the depletion region.

 But, still, a small current flows through the device.
 This is so, because, the electrons in the conduction band of n region will penetrate over thin depletion region and reaches valence band of p region.

-3. Now, when the applied forward voltage is increased further.
+The velocity of punching of these electrons is somewhat similar to the velocity of light.
+Hence, this punching generates a forward current through the device. - Now, when the applied forward voltage is increased further.
 So, in this case, a large current starts to flow through the device.
 The electrons that have sufficient energy moves across the junction.
 But those which has less energy will also penetrate the junction due to thin depletion width.

-4. If the forward potential applied to the device is increased further.
+In this case, more electrons tunnel through the junction to reach p region.
+This is so because now, the conduction band of n region is parallel with the valence band of p region.
+Thus, the highest (peak) current is achieved in this condition. - If the forward potential applied to the device is increased further.
 Then the conduction band and valence band shows some overlapping.
 This causes a small current to flow through the device.
 However, here with the increased potential current through the device now starts decreasing.

 After this, the applied potential is increased further.
 But now this applied voltage will cause the current through the device to reach nearly zero.
 As the conduction and valence are no longer forming an overlap connection.
 But, the applied potential will now overcome the barrier potential of the depletion region.
 So, current as in case of the normal diode will flow through the tunnel diode also.